tonethar/IGME-330-Master/notes/HW-cage-clicker-1.md

  ## V. Get working on the Start Screen

  - We are first going to work on implementing parts of `drawHUD()` - note the `gameState` switch.
- - Note that we have already created a "constant" object called `GameState`, and gave it value of type `Symbol` - which is a new primitive type for ES6.
+ - Note that we have already created a "constant" object called `GameState`, and gave it values of type `Symbol` - which is a new primitive type for ES6.

  ```js
  // fake enum